jaanus-pi/jaanus-pi/README.md

 I'm Jaanus, a young web developer from Estonia!
 My main tool of choice is React, with background knowledge in Java and Python.
 With this expanding skillset I hope to deliver fast, responsive and visually pleasing web applications for myself and others!

+- 🔭 I’m currently working on https://jaanuspi-webshop.web.app/
+- You're welcomed to check it out!

 Thanks for taking an interest in my github page!
 <!--
 **jaanus-pi/jaanus-pi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.